Trump's U.S. Supreme Court pick says she has 'no agenda' on Obamacare, abortion | Law-Order

 After Barrett sidestepped, Feinstein told her that "it's distressing not to get a straight answer."
 Barrett, a devout Catholic and a favorite of religious conservatives, said she could set aside her religious beliefs in making judicial decisions.

-"I do see as distinct my personal moral religious views, and my task of applying laws as a judge," Barrett said, adding that she expected that as a nominee her religious faith would be "caricatured."
-Barrett also declined to say whether she agreed with Scalia that the 2015 Supreme Court Obergefell v.
+"I do see as distinct my personal moral religious views, and my task of applying laws as a judge," Barrett said.
+Barrett would not say whether she agreed with Scalia that the 2015 Supreme Court Obergefell v.
 Hodges ruling legalizing gay marriage nationwide was wrongly decided.

+"I have no agenda and I do want to be clear that I have never discriminated on the basis of sexual preference and I would not discriminate on the basis of sexual preference," Barrett said.
+She also declined to comment specifically on whether presidents should commit to a peaceful transfer of power if they lose an election.
+Trump created a furor in September when he refused to make that commitment.

+"To the extent that this is a political controversy right now, as a judge I want to stay out of it and don't want to express a view," Barrett told Democratic Senator Cory Booker.
+Prompted by Booker again to comment, she said: "One of the beauties of America from the beginning of the republic is that we have had peaceful transfers of power."

 ALSO READ